 - Make sure fittings are clean and lubricated to ensure proper connection.

-- To extend the life of the hose, do not bend the hose too much.
+- In order to extend the life of the hose, do not bend the hose too much.

 Conclusion

-This guide will point you in the right direction when it comes to finding the best air compressor hose based on the factors most important to your unique needs, be it flexibility, durability or cost.
-Hybrid and rubber hoses are the best overall options, while polyurethane and PVC hoses are for more specialized purposes.
+This guide will send you in the right direction for finding the best air compressor hose depending on the most important factors in regards to flexibility or durability or even cost.
+Hybrid and rubber hoses are the best overall available option whereas polyurethane or PVC hoses are for specialized needs.

-Knowing aspects such as hose lengths, diameters, rated pressures, and materials will assist you in deciding wisely on a product that will improve the performance of your air tool and the efficiency with which you use it.
+By knowing some of the aspects such as hose lengths, diameters rated pressures and materials; you will be in a position to make wise decision concerning selection of a product that will help improve the performance of your air tool and the ease with which you use your air tool.

 How long should air compressor hose be?